vishaltelangre/rails/guides/source/6_0_release_notes.md

 *   Allow the use of `parsed_body` in `ActionController::TestCase`.
     ([Pull Request](https://github.com/rails/rails/pull/34717))

-*   Raise an `ArgumentError` when multiple root routes exist in the same context without `as:` naming specifications.
+*   Raise an `ArgumentError` when multiple root routes exists in the same context without `as:` naming specifications.
     ([Pull Request](https://github.com/rails/rails/pull/34494))